policykit/policykit/docs/source/integrations.rst

     return action.event_type == 'opencollective.expense_created'

-    # special properties on webhook trigger action:
-    action.data                                # dict: data about the event

-Metagov actions
+Performing Metagov actions
 """"""""""""""""""""""""""

-Platform policies have access to a ``metagov`` client that can be used to invoke Metagov ``/action`` and ``/process`` endpoints.
+Platform policies have access to a ``metagov`` client that can be used to perform actions that are defined on a Metagov Plugin.
-Refer to the `Metagov API docs <https://metagov.policykit.org/redoc/>`_ to see which actions and processes are available to you.
-Policy authors can only use actions that are defined in plugins that are *currently enabled* in their community.
+Policy authors can only use actions that are defined in Plugins that are currently enabled in their community.
-See the :doc:`Policy Examples <../policy_examples>` for more examples.

 .. code-block:: python